mparker2/mparker_phd_thesis/chapter_4/text.md

 ### Reverse translation permutation testing reveals codon usage bias towards G4 formation in template strand 5' UTRs

 The enrichment of two tetrad PG4s inside coding regions in Arabidopsis could be indicative of a function for G4s in transcriptional or translational regulation, however, it is also possible that these sequences could be a byproduct of specific protein motifs which are encoded by GC rich codons.
 In order to explore this, we developed a novel sequence permutation method which we call "reverse translation".
 First, we calculated the codon usage table (the quantifiable bias in usage of synonymous codons) from all CDS sequences.
 The sequences were then translated into their protein product sequence, then reverse translated back into potential coding sequences (PCSs) with randomly selected codons, but using the codon usage table as weights.
-These PCSs are therefore sequences which might be expected to code for the given protein, assuming that the codon bias is identical across all genes and all positions in genes.
+These PCSs are therefore sequences which might be expected to code for the given protein.
+It is important to note that this assumes that the codon bias is identical across all genes and all positions in genes.
 We performed 100 reverse translation shufflings for each CDS and then calculated the GC and PG4 content of each PCS using the Quadparser method and G4Seeqer.

 The GC content of CDSs is greatest towards the start and end of the interval, and dips in the middle (Fig \ref{revtrans}a).
-This is due to a greater G content at the start codon proximal end on the template strand, and a greater G content at the start codon distal end on the coding strand.
+This is due to a greater G content close to the start codon  on the template strand, and a greater G content close to the stop codon on the coding strand.
 When we performed reverse translation using a single codon usage table, some of this bias was abolished.
 This indicates that most of the GC content of the CDS is not hardcoded into the sequence by the protein content.
 Codon usage is therefore presumably different at the start and end of the gene.

 As shown in Fig \ref{metagene}c, there is a higher density of PG4s at the start of the CDS on the template strand, and a higher density towards the end of the CDS on the coding strand.
 This is also seen in Fig \ref{revtrans}b & c.
 PCS sequences demonstrate the same biases in PG4 distribution using both Quadparser and G4Seeqer predictions.
 This demonstrates that unlike GC content, the PG4 content of some genes is hardcoded by protein sequence (Fig \ref{revtrans}b & c).
 This may be due to the repetitive nature of some protein motifs.
 PCS PG4 content is higher than the real PG4 levels across the coding strand however, suggesting that codons which reduce PG4 forming potential on this strand may be selected for.
 On the template strand, we see strong enrichment of PG4s in real sequences over expected levels from PCSs in the first 50% of the CDS (Fig \ref{revtrans}b & c).
 This suggests that C rich codons may be selected for at the start of genes to increase the G4 forming potential of the template strand.
 We wondered whether CDS G4s might be selected for in genes which have short 5' UTRs which might not be able to contain G4s, however we did not see any correlation between the length of 5' UTRs and the presence of G4s in the first 100bp of CDS regions (Spearmans rho 0.014).